ashokolarov/chess-bot/README.md

 3. **Logging**: Progress metrics are recorded and visualized
 4. **Checkpointing**: Model state is saved for resuming training

-### Dirichlet Noise

-The implementation includes Dirichlet noise (a key component of AlphaZero) that:
-- **Improves Exploration**: Prevents the bot from getting stuck in local optima early in training
-- **Increases Diversity**: Generates more varied training games and positions
-- **Better Convergence**: Helps achieve stronger final play by exploring more move sequences

-The noise is only applied during training self-play, not during evaluation or human games.

 ## Output Files